-In connection with the offering of the notes, the underwriters may engage in over-allotment, stabilizing transactions and syndicate covering transactions in the notes and our common shares.
+In connection with the offering of the common shares, the underwriters may engage in over-allotment, stabilizing transactions and syndicate covering transactions in our common shares.
 Over-allotment involves sales in excess of the offering size, which creates a short position for the underwriters.
-Stabilizing transactions involve bids to purchase the notes or our common shares in the open market for the purpose of pegging, fixing or maintaining the price of the notes.
-Syndicate covering transactions involve purchases of the notes or common shares in the open market after the distribution has been completed in order to cover short positions.
-Stabilizing transactions and syndicate covering transactions may cause the price of the notes and our common shares to be higher than it would otherwise be in the absence of those transactions.
+Stabilizing transactions involve bids to purchase our common shares in the open market for the purpose of pegging, fixing or maintaining the price of the common shares.
+Syndicate covering transactions involve purchases of common shares in the open market after the distribution has been completed in order to cover short positions.
+Stabilizing transactions and syndicate covering transactions may cause the price of our common shares to be higher than it would otherwise be in the absence of those transactions.

-We and the underwriters do not make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the notes or our common shares.
+We and the underwriters do not make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of our common shares.
 In addition, we and the underwriters do not make any representation that the underwriters will engage in these transactions or that these transactions, once commenced, will not be discontinued without notice.